sassoftware/iot-kubernetes-monitoring-esp/README.md

 The latest version of SAS Event Stream Processing Monitoring for Kubernetes introduces the following features:

-* The ability to choose `LDAP` or `OAUTH` as the authentication methods for Grafana via the new `GRAFANA_AUTHENTICATION` option.
+* The ability to choose `LDAP` or `OAUTH` as the authentication methods for Grafana in the new `GRAFANA_AUTHENTICATION` property.
 Whilst the LDAP configuration files require some minimal configuration, the files for `OAUTH` are auto-generated as part of the installation process:
     ```text
     # Grafana Authentication (LDAP or OAUTH.
 Unset for default authentication)
     GRAFANA_AUTHENTICATION=OAUTH
     ```
 * Automatic deployment of the SAS Event Stream Processing Data Source Plug-in for Grafana, which replaces SAS Event Stream Processing Streamviewer.
 The plug-in allows for SAS Event Stream Processing data streams to be displayed in Grafana dashboards.
-The new `ESP_GRAFANA_PLUGIN_VERSION` parameter allows for a specific version of the plug-in to be
+The new `ESP_GRAFANA_PLUGIN_VERSION` property allows for a specific version of the plug-in to be
   installed:
     ```text
     # Version of the ESP Grafana plug-in (with OAUTH authentication only).